 VYCC’s campus sparked tremendous growth.
 The Conservation Program grew in size while becoming far more efficient to deliver.
 The organization could now enjoy land on which to offer residential Crew Leader training, complete with classroom space and a trail network to build.
 The High School Leadership program launched to offer an alternative year of school.

 In 2012, the Farm at VYCC and Central Vermont Medical Center launched an innovative food-security project called the Health Care Share.
-Crews of youth produce organic vegetables and pastured poultry, and medical center partners deliver weekly shares of food to food-insecure patients.
+Crews of youth produce vegetables and pastured poultry, and medical center partners deliver weekly shares of food to food-insecure patients.

 Also between 2000 and 2015, unique partnerships created additional opportunities for young people.
 VYCC provided powerful professional and personal development to youth and adults that are blind or visually impaired in partnership with the state.
 Crews assisted with recovery from Hurricane Katrina and Tropical Storm Irene.